about

 "A loom in the Musée du Textile in Cholet, France." by sethoscope

 My research interests are varied, but primarily focused at the interstices of narrative, language, affect, and translation theories.
-I am particularly interested in how these areas help us think through the quandary of relation, both between and within the human as well as the nonhuman, which for me includes both the world of objects as well as those whose humanity has been disavowed.
+I am particularly interested in how these areas help us think about the violence of identification and the quandary of relation, both between and within the human as well as the nonhuman, which for me includes both the world of objects as well as those whose humanity have been disavowed.

 My research languages are English, Spanish, Portuguese, and French.